kristinemlarson/gnssIR_python/README.md

 and inputs).

-WARNING: These codes do not calculate soil moisture.
+These codes do not calculate soil moisture.

 # Installing the code